Frequently Asked Questions – SAT/ACT

 - Remember, colleges want to look good when ranked by third parties, such as magazines or websites.
 It is to their advantage to use your child’s best scores.

 - For the SAT, most colleges combine a student’s best score from each subject, even if the best score for each subject occurred on different dates.
-For instance, if a student scored highest in math and writing during the spring and highest in reading during the fall, most colleges would combine those three scores when evaluating a student’s application.
+For instance, if a student scored highest in math during the spring and highest in reading/writing during the fall, most colleges would combine those three scores when evaluating a student’s application.
 So even if colleges can “see” all test scores, they will usually use the best and not the rest!

 Can the SAT and/or ACT offset low grades?